BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 0) [Install Anaconda](https://docs.anaconda.com/anaconda/install/) if you do not have it.

 1) Clone the repository.
-If you have already cloned the repository and tried to install, please re-download it.
+If you have already cloned the repository and tried to install, please download it again in order to have a clean repo.

 ```
 git clone https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms.git